 Ben Roberts-Smith in front of his portrait at the Australian War Memorial in Canberra.
-Photo: Jay Cronan

-On April 22, the lawyer received the email from "Danielle Kennedy", who claimed to "represent Mr Roberts-Smith" and be acting on his "instructions."
-Fairfax Media could not locate any lawyer by the name of "Danielle Kennedy".
+Photo: Jay Cronan could not locate any lawyer by the name of "Danielle Kennedy".
 The photo used in the email appears to have been stolen by someone from the internet.
 It is of Anne Whelford, an administrator at Lincoln University in Christchurch, New Zealand.